The Present Bias Challenge of Banking

 Present Bias refers to the innate human nature to deal with what’s right in front of us, rather than worrying too much about the future.
 To the buddha’s dismay we’re actually wired at a deep biological level to be present, being really concerned with the short term over the long term.
 For millions of years our oprimary concern was with getting to the end of the day.
-Cave man didnthave a 30 year plan.
+Cave man had no 30 year plan.
 Medium and long term planning has begun to become a thing for many of us only very recently and indeed for much of the planet thre is still an overwhelming focus on the present.
-In deed further reasearch infoirms us that we have enormous amounts of difficulty relating to our future self, indeed having a third-person perspective of ourselves in the distant future.
+Research informs us that we have enormous amounts of difficulty relating to our future self, indeed having a third-person perspective of ourselves in the distant future.
 We overly discount future events, pain or pleasure.
 This is a very real challenge for banking especially those models such as investing and lending which are dependent on longer term thinking.

 This difficulty in favouring the present moment over the future is acutely evident in addictions.
 When the smoker feels the surge of nicotine withdrawal arrive they deal with the immediate need, lighting up to quell the urge.
 They know that it’s gonna kill them, one cigarette at a time, but they also believe that death can be dealt with tomorrow, or the day after without having to go through the hell of giving up today.
 This is despite all of the graphical govenrment regulated advertising going on.
 It ain’t pretty but today there are more smokers than ever before.

 We’re wired to move towards pleasure and away from pain and to do that in the moment.
 Even if tomorrow’s pain (death) and pleasure (life) is greater than today’s pain (withdrawal) and pleasure (acid throat burning … yes, its weird) we’ll choose based on what’s in our present moment.
 We overly discout future benefit.